 Knowing the difference between geofencing vs. geo-targeting is the first move in stepping up your marketing game.
 It will help you understand what campaigns need each type of targeting and why.

-When we talk about geofencing, a good place to start is by imagining a border (or “fence”) in a certain location.
-This border is created by a business when they set up targeting for their programmatic ads.
-Anyone that enters the fence then becomes a target for the ad, and when they leave the fence they stop being targeted.
+When we talk about geofencing marketing, a good place to start is by imagining a virtual boundary (or “fence”) in a certain location.
+This border is created by a business when it sets up targeting for its programmatic ads.
+Anyone who enters the fence then becomes a target for the ad, and when they leave the fence, they stop being hyper-targeted.

-Here is a sequence of how geofencing works after you set up specific parameters in your demand-side platform that supports geofencing:
+Here is a sequence of how geofencing marketing involves potential customers after you set up specific parameters in your demand-side platform:

-If we look at the above example of a ride-share company, we can see there are many benefits of geofencing for advertisers to use this feature in their programmatic ad targeting.
-Here is what geofencing is used for:
+Let's look at the above example of a ride-share company.
+We can see many benefits of geofencing efforts for advertisers to use this feature in their programmatic display targeting.
+Here is what geofencing marketing is used for:

 Reach customers easily

 You can reach customers in the right place at the right time.
-If you run a brick and mortar business, you can target customers when they are close to you or in an area where they are likely to need your service.
+If you run a brick-and-mortar business, you can target local customers when they are close to you or in an area where they are likely to need your service.

 Boost local sales